aaaronhsu/Enter-the-Steakhouse/README.md

 **Yaying**: Added scrolling cow animation in menu page

 ### 6/8
+**Aaron**: Weapon types implemented and you can buy a shotgun at the shop.

 **Yaying**: Added chest, key, blank, and coin pixel arts + loaded them into respective files; added controls screen, win + lose screen with reset button